 Wills, also known as the Black Panther, stood a hair over 6’2” and fought around 220 pounds, making him nearly as a big as modern heavyweights.
 He possessed uncommon physical strength, crushing power, long arms, and good skills.
 He wasn’t particularly fast, but he had a good sense of timing and distance that allowed him to land punches against faster opponents.

 In a different world, Wills could have been champion as early as 1916 – having lost a few in 1915 while still developing, but then bounced back and won revenge bouts the next year.
 He was arguably Jess Williard’s best contender, and would likely have won, had they fought somewhere between 1916 and 1919.
 Wills developed into a massive, athletic fighter, outclassing everyone in front of him.
 After a 19th round knockout loss to the great Sam Langford in February 1916, until October 1926, Wills would compile a record of 58-2-3-3(34), with the only two losses being a fluke injury stoppage and a disqualification that was rematched four days later.
 He could arguably have remained champion for a decade, had the chance arisen.

 To me, it’s a travesty that Wills isn’t included on every single Greatest Heavyweights top ten list – or even top 5.

 Floyd Patterson – Floyd Patterson isn’t entirely underrated.
 He was the first two-time lineal heavyweight champion, and helped bridge the gap between the Marciano and Ali eras.
 But he often doesn’t receive the historical respect he deserves.
 Patterson is best known among boxing circles as having terrible punch resistance.
-Indeed, he did hit the canvas more than any other linear champion.
+Indeed, he did hit the canvas more than any other lineal champion.
 But he also picked himself back up.
 Every.
 Single.
 Time.
 His recuperative abilities were underrated, and his fighting heart should be unquestioned.
 But his chin, along with his two losses to Sonny Liston, are what most people seem to remember.
 But Floyd Patterson was a lot better than that.